-5.4.6.
+6.4.6.
 Assessment of viral hepatitis status

 TDF-FTC may be used simultaneously as treatment for chronic active HBV infection and as PrEP.
 However, discontinuation of TDF-FTC requires close monitoring in patients with chronic hepatitis B infection because of the risk of rebound viraemia and fulminant liver damage.
+The iPrEx study demonstrated that it was the possible to use TDF-FTC in patients with chronic HBV, and importantly, demonstrated the ability to stop PrEP safely in patients without cirrhosis and without the occurrence of significant hepatic flares, although this needs specialist input [14].

-Screening for hepatitis B should be undertaken at baseline, if no evidence of current or previous infection or immunity then HBV vaccination should be offered as per current guidelines [14].
+Screening for hepatitis B should be undertaken at baseline; if no evidence of current or previous infection or immunity then HBV vaccination should be offered as per current guidelines [15].
 PrEP may be started pending results of HBsAg, but results should be reviewed at the soonest possible time as both TDF and FTC are active against HBV and stopping these drugs may cause severe hepatic flares.
 Individuals found at baseline to have undiagnosed HBV infection should be referred to specialist hepatology services for assessment.
 Individuals with chronic HBV on PrEP should be counselled regarding adherence to PrEP to prevent possible hepatic flares.
-Event-based or on demand PrEP dosing should not be considered in people with chronic HBV infection.
+Ondemand or event-based PrEP dosing should not be considered in people with chronic HBV infection.

-High background prevalence of HCV has been reported in HIV-negative MSM before starting PrEP in both clinical trials and PrEP demonstration projects [15,16].
-Screening for Hepatitis C should be undertaken at baseline.
+High background prevalence of HCV has been reported in HIV-negative MSM before starting PrEP in both clinical trials and PrEP demonstration projects [16,17].
+Screening for hepatitis C should be undertaken at baseline in MSM and other at risk groups as recommended in national guidelines.
 People with previously undiagnosed HCV should be referred to specialist services for assessment and consideration of directly acting antiviral (DAA) treatment, if appropriate.